 SAMRA PRODUCTS AND SERVICES

-SAMRA Membership requires adherence to the internationally accepted Code of Conduct for marketing research, social research and opinion polling research.
+SAMRA Membership requires adherence to the internationally accepted Code of Conduct.
 In this regard, SAMRA is the ethics watchdog for Southern Africa, and deals with complaints, enquiries and other issues pertaining to the Code of Conduct.
 There are three types of SAMRA Membership: Organisation Membership, Associate Membership and Independent Membership.

 Members who achieve a certain level of competence and standing in the industry are awarded various forms of Professional Recognition (e.g. accreditation, inclusion on the SAMRA Honour Roll, awards at Conference, etc.).